clemsciences/lidar-server-flask-vue/README.md

 * directly, if there is a direct connection,
 * indirectly, if this is the web interface which resends data.

+It can display real-time measures as well as recorded measures.

 It can locate, map, predict, smooth, filter trajectories.

 Location: